Should you buy life insurance in your 20s?

 1. Obtain coverage easier

 When you decide to purchase life insurance while you’re young and healthy, it’s often much easier to obtain coverage.
 Although most companies will ask for a medical exam before obtaining coverage, some companies won’t if you’re a healthy young adult.
-If this is the case, you may just need to answer questions about your medical history before gaining coverage.
+In fact, you may just need to answer questions about your medical history before gaining coverage.
+Many companies are making the online purchase of life insurance easier and quicker than ever.

 Additionally, if you’re healthy with no pre-existing conditions, you won’t have any difficulties getting covered or potentially being denied coverage.
 As you age and your health naturally deteriorates, it can be harder to get insured.